sivertheisholt/CharaTwitch/README.md

 ### Character AI

-From Character AI you will need to get the character id.
+From Character AI you will need to get the character id and server base URL.
 Once you have filled in everything, click connect and log in to character AI in the window that pops up.

 Once logged in, navigate to a random chat (This is to force the page to set the HTTP_AUTHORIZATION cookie needed)